mwyvr/knockr/README.md

 # knockr

-`knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility more convenient to use than `nmap` or `netcat` or other general purpose tools.
+`knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility potentially more convenient to use than a general purpose tool like `nmap` or `netcat`.
 Written in Go, the utility is a single binary, installable on any platform Go supports including Linux, BSD/Unix, Windows and Mac.

 ## Installation